 Balloon Fiesta® Week at the Indian Pueblo Cultural Center

-IPCC’s museum exhibits include the permanent exhibit “We Are of This Place: The Pueblo Story” and rotating exhibits “HERitage: Pueblo Women Paving Cultural Pathways” and “ReLocated: Urban Migration, Perseverance and Adaptation”.
-Guests can also experience the Artists Circle Gallery, which is now showing an exhibit by Laura Fragua-Cota (Jemez Pueblo) called “Our Ancestors: Our Historical Strength”.
+IPCC’s museum exhibits include our permanent exhibit “We Are of This Place: The Pueblo Story” and our South Gallery rotating exhibits “Grounded: Honoring Our Cultural Ties With Strength and Resilience” and “Birds and Feathers: Their Beauty Within Our Traditions”.
+Guests can also experience the Artists Circle Gallery, which is now showing an exhibit called “Colors That Speak Words” and “Connected: A Collaborative Dreaming” in our Art Through Struggle Gallery.

 “We look forward to welcoming guests from around the world for what will be a very special 10 days at the Indian Pueblo Cultural Center,” said Scott Simmonds, IPCC’s Museum Executive Director.
 “We will offer a truly unforgettable cultural experience, with amazing art, dance, history, food and—of course—our celebrated Pueblo hospitality.”